 - Keyline and permaculture use landforms and natural processes, such as water flow, as part of a design process for farming and regeneration.

 Implement regenerative agriculture practices.
 The goal is to increase soil organic matter in tandem with enhanced cycling of carbon, nitrogen, phosphorus, and water.
 A key step in the transition from conventional to regenerative is to stop using synthetic chemicals and fertilizers, which kill beneficial insects, soil microbes, and fungi.
-Farmer Gabe Brown explains the next steps: “I follow five principles that were developed by nature over eons of time.
+Regenerative farmer Gabe Brown explains the next steps: “I follow five principles that were developed by nature over eons of time.
 They are the same anyplace in the world where the sun shines and plants grow.”
 Here are Brown’s Five Principles:

 - Limit physical disturbance of the soil.
 Tillage destroys soil structure.
 It tears apart the “house” that nature builds to protect the living organisms in the soil that create natural soil fertility.